shanep/CS452/README.md

 ## Task 1 - Understand Starter Code

-This project is setup with a sample `lab.h`, `lab.cpp`, and `test-lab.cpp` file to demonstrate how to structure your code and tests.
+This project is setup with a sample `src/lab.h`, `src/lab.cpp`, and `tests/test-lab.cpp` file to demonstrate how to structure your code and tests.
 This project template includes intentional errors in the code and tests to demonstrate how address sanitizer can help you find bugs in your code.
 Run the following commands to see everything in action!

 ```bash
 cmake --preset x64-ASan